MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/meeting-app-extensibility.md

 > If you have integrated a tab with your meeting, then your app must follow the Teams [single sign-on (SSO) authentication flow for tabs](../tabs/how-to/authentication/auth-aad-sso.md).

 > [!NOTE]
+> * Mobile clients support tabs only in pre and post meeting stages.
+The in-meeting experiences that is in-meeting dialog and panel are currently not available on mobile.
-> Apps are supported only in private scheduled meetings.
+> * Apps are supported only in private scheduled meetings.

 #### Pre-meeting app experience